Food waste collections

 - a larger 23 litre caddy for outdoors

-You can put food waste loose in caddies, or you can use a biodegradable or compostable caddy liner.
+You can put food waste loose in caddies, or you can use a plastic or biodegradable bag to line the caddy.
+Please do not use liners made from black rubbish bag-style material.

 Here's what to do:

-- Transfer food waste from your plates or preparation area to your indoor caddy
+- Transfer all food waste to your indoor caddy

 - When your indoor caddy is full, empty the contents into your outdoor caddy

-- Place your outdoor caddy at the closest point to the public highway by 6.30am on your collection day
+- Place your outdoor caddy at the closest point to the public highway each week by 6.30am on your collection day

 Yes please: